-First shown in Monza in September 1967 the Stradale has a mid mounted engine of only 2.0 litres, but the engine is a slightly de-tuned racing engine and its specification is very impressive.
-It produces 230bhp at 8800 rpm achieved from a 90 degree V8 that is fuel injected with narrow angle cylinder heads that have only 48 degrees between inlet and exhaust valves.
-The compression ratio is 10:1 and the charge is fed into the combustion chamber through a 33mm diameter inlet valve and to improve the speed of combustion, it is of a twin spark design with two 10 mm spark plugs either side of the valves.
-The exhaust valve is 28 mm and is sodium cooled.
+First shown in Monza in September 1967 the Stradale has a mid-mounted engine of only 2.0 litres, but the engine is a slightly de-tuned racing engine and its specification is very impressive.
+It produces 230bhp at 8800 rpm achieved from a 90 degree V8 that is fuel injected with narrow-angle cylinder heads that have only 48 degrees between inlet and exhaust valves.
+The compression ratio is 10:1 and the charge is fed into the combustion chamber through a 33mm diameter inlet valve and to improve the speed of combustion, it is of a twin spark design with two 10 mm spark plugs on either side of the valves.
+The exhaust valve is 28 mm and is sodium-cooled.
 To reduce the effects of friction the engine has a dry sump and separate oil tank.
-The clutch is single plate with hydraulic operation and it takes the power to 6 speed syncro racing gear box from here the power is fed forward again to a limited slip differential mounted in the gear box casing between the engine and gears.
+The clutch is a single plate with hydraulic operation and it takes the power to a 6-speed synchro racing gearbox from here the power is fed forward again to a limited-slip differential mounted in the gearbox casing between the engine and gears.

 The suspension copy's the 33 racing car with double wishbones both front and rear, the settings being obviously softer than the racing car while the tyres are 5,25H/13 front and 6,00L/13 rear and the car has powerful unassisted disk brakes all round.

 The cabin is luxuriously equipped with sports seats and very sporty styling with the rev counter being the central instrument, however, this car was never designed to be a GT as there is very little room for anything except the driver and passenger but with a top speed of nearly 160 mph the deficiencies in luggage capacity can easily be overlooked.